Reese Witherspoon’s Daughter Is Rocking A New Cotton-Candy Hair Color

 It's a well-known fact that Ava Phillippe — the daughter of Reese Witherspoon and Ryan Phillippe — shares a striking resemblance to both of her parents.
-Her face holds a lot of her dad's features: the bright-blue eyes, and the shape of her lips and nose.
-But her hair — particularly the blonde color — is a look she gets from her mom, and it's one of the reasons the two could pass for twins.
+Her face holds a lot of her dad's features: The bright-blue eyes and the shape of her lips and nose.
+But her hair — particularly the blonde colour — is a look she gets from her mom, and it's one of the reasons the two could pass for twins.

 Advertisement